JeffreyIEscobar/LetsTakeNotes/README.md

 ## License

 - This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-- Happy note-taking!
-If you have any questions or feedback, don't hesitate to contact me at jeffreyianescobar@gmail.com

 - Enjoy Let's Take Notes! 🚀

+## Contact

+For questions or feedback, please contact Jeffrey I. Escobar via Jeffreyianescobar@gmail.com